 Best for Romance: Ambassador Chicago

 Lovebirds are bound to adore the Ambassador Chicago, whose storied history dates back to Chicago’s Jazz Age.
 The iconic property is also surprisingly affordable, so budget travelers looking for a romantic getaway should consider staying here.
-The hotel features sweeping views of Lake Michigan and houses two lauded on-site restaurants, Booth One and The Library Bar, both of which make for the perfect date night spot.
+The hotel features sweeping views of Lake Michigan and houses two on-site restaurants, the Ambassador Chicago restaurant and The Library Bar, both of which make for the perfect date night spot.
 There are 285 spacious guestrooms to choose from, each outfitted with custom lighting, imported 300-thread count linens, a sizeable work area, gleaming marble mosaic floors, custom Corian sinks, in-room safe, and a flat screen 42-inch HD-TV with cable.
 In addition, guests at the Ambassador Chicago get access to a 24-hour fitness center, where you can opt to partake in a customized exercise program.

 Best for Luxury: Warwick Allerton-Chicago